Duck-m-a-n/Duck-m-a-n/README.md

 👨‍🏫 Awarded "Golden Apple" for teacher of the year 2022

-🔮 Hope to work as a Data Scientist shaping the future of Mathematics Education

 🛹 Skateboarder hunting for the best vert ramp for 19 years!

 🦸‍♂️ Superpowers: | Machine Learning | Python | SQL | Pandas | Matplotlib | Seaborn | Sklearn | Seaborn |